 THE ROOF of the sukkah, known as s’chach, is a critical factor in determining the sukkah’s halachic acceptability.
 S’chach is defined as anything of plant origin that is now detached from the ground but has not undergone any manufacturing process nor had a previous use (such as a wooden post designed to hold up a sapling) nor may it be edible.
 Additionally, the s’chach pieces should be less than four handbreadths wide.

 For the sukkah to be "kosher," there must be enough s’chach so that there is more shadow than sunlight.
-It may not, however, be so dense that one is unable to see the larger stars at night or that the rain cannot penetrate.
+It should not, however, be so dense that one is unable to see the larger stars at night or that the rain cannot penetrate.

 PLACEMENT of the sukkah is important because to meet the s’chach requirements, the area above the sukkah must be clear (no building overhangs or branches from a tree).